IzzyOrIsHeNot/EWGameofDrones/EWGODs/Unity/README.md

 This screen allows the user to configure the dimensions of the drone cage being used.
 The dropdown menu contains saved cage configurations as well as the option to configure a new cage.
 Saved cage configurations are edit locked by default, but can be edited after clicking on the edit toggle.
 Click "Select" when ready to proceed with the currently selected cage configuration

+Pressing the ESCAPE key in this screen will open the option to quit the application.

 # **Screen 2**

 This screen allows the user to configure the sensors being used.
 The uppermost dropdown menu allows the selection of existing sensors for modification or the selection of a new sensor.
 As sensor configuration data is modified, the user can see a visual representation of the sensor as well.
 Sensor data is not saved until the "Save" button is clicked.
 When satisfied with the configuration of all sensors, click the "Confirm" button.

+Pressing the ESCAPE key in this screen will return to the Cage Configuration screen.

 # **Screen 3**